Dungeon & Fighter: Dungeon & Fighter Mobile

 Dungeon & Fighter Mobile is the second mobile entry in the series released on March 24, 2022.
 Just like previous games, it features the same side-scrolling gameplay but with the same 2D sprite graphics as previous entries.
 This game serves as a replacement for the previous entry, Dungeon & Fighter: Spirit.

 DNF Duel

 DNF Duel is a 2.5D fighting game co-developed by Arc System Works, Eighting, and Neople, and published by Nexon.
-The game was released on Windows, PlayStation 4, and PlayStation 5 on June 28, 2022.
-Two open betas for PlayStation platforms platforms were hosted prior to release; the first from December 17 to December 20, 2021, and the second from April 1 to April 4, 2022.
+The game was released on Windows, PlayStation 4, and PlayStation 5 on June 28, 2022, and Nintendo Switch on 28 April 2023.
+Two open betas for PlayStation platforms were hosted prior to release; the first from December 17 to December 20, 2021, and the second from April 1 to April 4, 2022.

-Upcoming games

-Project BBQ
+The First Berserker: Khazan

 In 2018, Nexon announced "Project BBQ", the working title for a 3D Dungeon Fighter Online video game.
-A gameplay video was revealed in December 2018, demonstrating fast 3D action combat.
+A gameplay video was revealed that December, demonstrating fast 3D action combat.
 A second trailer for "Project BBQ" was released in December 2020.
+The game was revealed with the full title Arad Chronicle: Khazan with a trailer at G-Star 2022.
+In 2023 the game was officially titled The First Berserker: Khazan with a trailer at The Game Awards 2023.
+A demo was available on January 16, 2025.
+The game was released on March 27, 2025 on PlayStation 5, Xbox Series, and Windows.

+Upcoming games